- Section Newsletters

 - “News” bulletin space where people can go to check the night before a launch to see if weather or other factors have forced a cancellation or limitation of activity.

 Expansion beyond these basic minimums is always desirable, if you have volunteers with the energy and skills to do it.
 Adding photo galleries from launches or other activities, lists of local hobby vendors, reference resources and links, member contact information, an ability to join online (with PayPal payment), a member online forum, and member e-mail addresses using your domain name, etc. are all good things to do.
-Four sections whose websites are routinely evaluated as the best are listed below; check out how the different ways in which each of these sections does things as an example to learn from when you are planning your own Section’s website.
+Four Sections whose websites are routinely evaluated as being among the best are listed below; check out how the different ways in which each of these Sections does things as an example to learn from when you are planning your own Section’s website.

 - Central Massachusetts Spacemodeling Society (CMASS) #464